Cold Brew Events | Deadwater 100

 Camping

 We have reserved all the spots on Kielder campsite for the use of the event.
 The event will be hosted on the campsite.
-You are able to book onto the campsite directly with the campsite on a link HERE.
+You are able to book onto the campsite directly and we will make the link available as soon as possible.
 You are able to book electric hookups and camping pods for some extra luxury and the number of days you stay is entirely up to you.

 Only people with bookings on the campsite can stay or park there.
 Everyone else must use the nearby car parks or make alternative arrangements.